 “After having the cataracts removed, it was a whole new world for me.
 The colors were brilliant.
 You could almost say, “It’s like being born all over again.”
 It was spectacular, and it was painless.
 When I come in here, it’s like coming home.
 Everyone’s so friendly and nice.
 It’s just a wonderful experience.”

 Dr. Todd adds, “If you notice changes in your vision, please don’t delay having your eyes checked.
 Our office is taking extra precautions during this time to ensure your safety and peace of mind.”

-Get the facts about cataracts including the latest dropless procedures and advanced lens selections.
+Get the facts about cataracts including information about advanced lens selections.
 Florida Eye Institute has locations in Vero Beach and Sebastian.
 Visit www.fleye.com for more information or call 772.500.2020.